raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 Above we imported <span class="highlight-in-text">React</span> and <span class="highlight-in-text">createContext</span>. <span class="highlight-in-text">createContext</span> creates a Context object.
 We store that in a const named ThemeContext.

-We create a component named ThemeContextProvider.
+We create a component named  <span class="highlight-in-text">ThemeContextProvider</span>.
 This component's state will contain our global data.
 In this case if <span class="highlight-in-text">lightTheme</span> is true or false.

 To provide our components with the necessary data we have the Provider tag that surrounds the components that we want to pass the data to.

 In our render function above we are returning our ThemeContext object we created and give it the Provider tag.
 We pass a value property that accepts the data we want to pass.
 In this case we pass an object with our state and functions(in our case <span class="highlight-in-text">toggleTheme</span> function toggles our state).

 Inside we destructure the children prop that refers to our child components.
-The ones we are nesting in our App.js file.
+The ones we are nesting in our  <span class="highlight-in-text">App.js</span> file.

 Looks like this.
 ```javascript